-"You do have some control over your cancer risk, and eating well is a part of that," says Colleen Doyle, MS, RD, Managing Director of Nutrition and Physical Activity for the American Cancer Society (ACS).
+"You do have some control over your cancer risk, and eating well is a part of that," says Colleen Doyle, MS, RD, nutrition and physical activity director at the American Cancer Society (ACS).

 Scientists are still investigating connections between diet and cancer risk.
 Some findings suggest nutrients in certain foods may guard against specific types of cancer or that other food choices may raise some risks.